Quote by venicequeenI think

 On another side note, speaking of online people - there are far too many weird individuals out there in the world who I

-real life goes even beyond my imagination.
-I agree with you there - that's why I never join public chat rooms in
+society in real life goes even beyond my imagination.
+I agree with you there - that's why I never join public chat

 That is why I only chat to people I have previously encountered before on a forum, for example, and only add people who